How to Care for a Person with Lewy Body Dementia

 - Informing hospital staff of the LBD diagnosis and medication sensitivities, and requesting that the person's neurologist be consulted before giving any drugs to control behavior problems.

-- Sharing educational pamphlets and other materials with doctors, nurses, and other healthcare professionals who care for the person with LBD.
-Materials are available from the Lewy Body Dementia Association
+- Sharing materials with healthcare professionals who care for the person with LBD.
+Materials are available from the Lewy Body Dementia Association and the Lewy Body Dementia Resource Center.

 - Teaching family and friends about LBD so they can better understand your situation.

 People approach challenges at varied paces.
-Some people want to learn everything possible and be prepared for every scenario, while others manage best by taking one day at a time.
+Some people want to learn everything possible and be prepared for every scenario, while others prefer to take one day at a time.
 Caring for someone with LBD requires a balance.
 On one hand, you should plan for the future.
-On the other hand, you may want to make each day count in personal ways and focus on creating enjoyable and meaningful moments.
+On the other hand, you can also focus on creating enjoyable and meaningful moments.

 Not all family members may understand or accept LBD at the same time, and this can create conflict.
 Some adult children may deny that parents have a problem, while others may be supportive.
 It can take a while to learn new roles and responsibilities.

 Family members who visit occasionally may not see the symptoms that primary caregivers see daily and may underestimate or minimize your responsibilities or stress.
-Professional counselors can help with family meetings or provide guidance on how families can work together to manage LBD.
+Professional counselors can help provide guidance on how families can work together to manage LBD.

-Although LBD and Alzheimer’s disease are different disorders, they share similar family concerns.
-For more information, read Helping Family and Friends Understand Alzheimer’s Disease and Helping Kids Understand Alzheimer’s Disease.
+Although LBD and Alzheimer's disease are different disorders, they share similar family concerns.
+For more information, read Helping Family and Friends Understand Alzheimer's Disease and Helping Children Understand Alzheimer's Disease.

 For More Information About Caring for a Person with LBD